DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-2-ect-self-study-activities.md

 Practical knowledge – the fluency with which you use your expanded repertoire Beliefs – in yourself and your pupils
-Workload – by learning to do less of what doesn’t (and more of what does) work Professional relationships – what you learn from each other
+Workload – by learning to do less of what doesn't (and more of what does) work Professional relationships – what you learn from each other

 It is important to recognise the impacts that your inquiry has had on you.
 Where should you look?